TERMS AND CONDITIONS OF BUSINESS

 Safety at collection time

 In order to protect your child throughout the day we have a strict security procedure that prevents unauthorised access to the nursery.
 Our nursery staff will not release your child to anyone other than those listed on your child’s registration form.
-An up to date passport sized photograph is requested of each of these people.
+Details, including an up to date passport sized photograph is requested of each of these people on our appendix to this agreement – Child Collection Policy and Procedure.
 Should it be necessary for your child to be collected by someone not on the list, in the event of an emergency, then you must contact the Nursery Manager or Deputy Manager.

 Safety in the sun